 St Vladimir's Seminary prides itself on its international student body.
 This diversity provides a unique and rich blend of different people, cultures, and educational experiences.
 In recent years, students have come from Australia, Bosnia, Canada, Egypt, Estonia, Great Britain, Greece, India, Israel, Mexico, New Zealand, Norway, Romania, Russia, Serbia, Sweden, and Uganda.
 This international presence helps to encourage dialogue, valuable exchange, and a tangible sense of unity in Christ among students of all nations.

 Applicants whose native language is not English are required to give evidence of proficiency in the English language before their application can be considered.
 The usual basis for evaluation is the Test of English as a Foreign Language (TOEFL) of the Educational Testing Service, Box 955, Princeton, NJ 08540 (www.ets.org/toefl).
 The seminary's TOEFL Institute Code is: #2804.
-The minimum TOEFL iBT scores required are 96 (M.Div.), 100 (M.A.), 104 (Th.M.).
+The minimum TOEFL iBT scores required are 96 (M.Div.), 100 (M.A.), 104 (Th.M. and D.Min.).

 Note: International applicants are reminded that federal law strictly limits off-campus employment in the United States.